Dispersive Landau levels and valley currents in strained graphene nanoribbons: Exact solution for dispersive pseudo-Landau levels

 \subsection{Bulk valley currents}

 These results have an interesting consequence -- when the chemical potential $\mu$ lies within a pLL, we expect pure valley currents \emph{in equilibrium} in the bulk of the nanoribbon.
 This is because the two sets of chiral pLLs in valleys $\bm{K}^\pm$ disperse with opposite velocities along $x$.
 They thus carry only the valley degree of freedom but no electric charge, as shown schematically in Fig.~\ref{fig:ribbon}.
-We calculate the current contribution from each valley in equilibrium, as a function of the chemical potential $\mu$, assuming simple ballistic conduction:
+We calculate the valley current in equilibrium, as a function of the chemical potential $\mu$, assuming ballistic conduction: